RahulSinghRaj/tele-shilling-bot-test/README.md

 5. Double click tg.exe

-6. Running first time, input code will be asked.
+6. Input code will be asked to you.
-Telegram will send you input code.
-Input that code.
+And telegram will send you the login code.
-(It won't ask you again from now on in normal cases)
+Write in down.
+And it will never be asked again in normal cases.

 7. Check shilling is being processed (DEMO video)
 https://youtu.be/XXkYkA9XJ1g